cloudnativedevops/blog/content/posts/Kubernetes at Work - Katy Pedelty.md

 <strong>It was really great to talk with you, Katy.
 Thanks so much!
 Keep on crushing it, won't you?</strong>

 Thank you for having me!
-I sure will.
+I'll do my best!